© Alexandre Lamoureux

 Main points of interest

-• The Grande Rue des Stuarts.
+• Grande Rue des Stuarts street

-• The cathedral’s double well.
+• The Cathedral’s double well

-• The Champ Dolent menhir.
+• The Champ Dolent menhir

 Official website of tourism in Brittany